Coupled Nonlinear Schr\"odinger System: Role of Four-Wave Mixing Effect on Nondegenerate Vector Solitons: Conclusion

 \section{Conclusion}

 In this paper, to investigate the effect of four-wave mixing phenomenon on the structure and collision dynamics of nondegenerate vector solitons, we have considered a generalized coupled nonlinear Schr\"{o}dinger system.
 The fundamental and higher-order nondegenerate vector soliton solutions, including the general $N$-soliton solution, are obtained through the Hirota bilinear method and their forms are rewritten in a compact way using Gram determinants.
 We found that the presence of FWM induces a breathing vector soliton state in both the optical modes.
 Such breather formation is not possible in the fundamental degenerate vector bright solitons of the present GCNLS system (\ref{1}) as well as in the fundamental vector solitons (both degenerate and nondegenerate cases) of the Manakov and mixed CNLS systems.
 Then, we have observed in the present GCNLS system the nondegenerate solitons, in general, undergo a novel shape changing collisions for both strong and weak FWM effects.
 However, under an appropriate choice of propagation constants, they also exhibit a shape preserving collision.
 Further, by imposing a restriction on the wave wave numbers we have deduced the partially nondegenerate two-soliton solution from the completely nondegenerate two-soliton solution.
 The existence of such interesting class of two-soliton solution immediately gave us freedom to analyze the interaction between the degenerate and nondegenerate solitons.
 While analyzing the collision between them we found that they undergo two types of energy sharing collisions.
 In each of these collision scenarios, the shape changing nature happened in the degenerate soliton due to its polarization variation whereas in the nondegenerate case its due to a drastic alteration in phases or relative separation distance.
 To the best of our knowledge the latter collision scenarios as well as the collision scenarios among the two nondegenerate solitons have not been reported earlier in the literature.
 For completeness, the various energy sharing collision scenarios related to the pure degenerate bright solitons are indicated.
 We believe that the results reported in this paper will be useful in nonlinear optics for manipulating light by light through collision.
+In principle, this study can also be extended to other physically important integrable systems, where the dynamics of optical modes are governed by the coupled nonlinear Schr\"odinger models.
+It is also interesting to study the nondegenerate vector solitons in dissipative systems.\\